DaBlincx/meme-video-gen/README.md

 ### Why do you use playwright instead of using requests or something?

 I haven't tried following redirects using requests/urllib, so I just used playwright because it's easier.

+Also I just checked the website code and it seems like the video links are generated using JavaScript, so requests/urllib wouldn't work.

 ### Will you fix whatever happens when I set MaxDownloads to 0 or below?